Yes, my company, Robin Powered, closed a round of funding several months ago. Here are my not so fun takeaways:

 The Funding High

 Look, raising money is absolute hell.
 Even if you have odds stacked for you, you will have to bust your behind, and it will kill a heck of a lot more time than you are willing to admit.
 Founders will get to experience massive highs and massive lows.
 Rejections and grinf**kery galore.
 Add to that often too dragged out due diligence and legal, and what you have is exhausted founders.
 Thing is, the work has only just begun.
 That initial spike in the attention you got will die off.
 Your investors want to get paid.
 Your employees are constantly being recruited by others (and if they are not, get your hiring standards up, way up).
 Customers want those new features.
 Pronto!
 Stat!
 Back to reality, back to work!

 Name That Round Fetish

-Yes, once someone is willing to pay in at $1B valuation, by all means, a worthy topic.
+Yes, once someone is willing to pay-in at $1B valuations, by all means, a worthy topic.
 Go ahead shout from the rooftops, since you earned it.
-Anything at a fraction of that – there are are more important things.
+Anything at a fraction of that – there are more important things.

 Here is the bottom line: “I got the tuna, time to make the sushi”.